 ABNORMAL PRODUCTION OF ANDROENS IN WOMEN WITH BREAST CARCINOMA:-

-Information available in medical literature from 1950’s to date have established the existence of two unrelated abnormalities of androgen production in women with breast carcinoma.; one is genitivally determined presence of subnormal production of adrenal androgens (i.e. Dehydro Epiandrosterone & Dehydro Epiandrosterone sulfate) in women with premenopausal breast carcinoma and their sisters, who are at increased risk for breast carcinoma .
+Information available in medical literature from 1950’s to date have established the existence of two unrelated abnormalities of androgen production in women with breast carcinoma.; one is genitivally determined presence of subnormal production of adrenal androgens (i.e., Dehydro Epiandrosterone & Dehydro Epiandrosterone sulfate) in women with premenopausal breast carcinoma and their sisters, who are at increased risk for breast carcinoma .
 The second is excessive production of testosterone, of ovarian origin, in women with either premenopausal or post menopausal breast carcinoma and women with atypical breast duct hyperplasia who are at increased risk for breast carcinoma.Along with the hyper testosteronism, there is frequently chronic anovulation in the premenopausal patient.
-The combination of ovarian hyper testosteronism and chronic anovulation is characteristic of the PCOS and is also frequently seen in women with abdominal (android)obesity..
+The combination of ovarian hyper testosteronism and chronic anovulation is characteristic of the PCOS and is also frequently seen in women with abdominal (android)obesity.

 Both polycystic ovarian syndrome and abdominal obesity are known to be characterized by high risk for post menopausal cancer.